Thomas Willis: Research activity

+The Circle of Willis, a loop of arteries that supplies blood to the brain.
+As pictured in Cerebri anotome (1664).

 Willis was a pioneer in research into the anatomy of the brain, nervous system and muscles.
 His most notable discovery was the "Circle of Willis", a circle of arteries on the base of the brain.

 Willis's anatomy of the brain and nerves, as described in his Cerebri anatome of 1664, is minute and elaborate.
 This work coined the term neurology, and was not the result of his own personal and unaided exertions; he acknowledged his debt to Sir Christopher Wren, who provided drawings, Thomas Millington, and his fellow anatomist Richard Lower.
 It abounds in new information, and presents an enormous contrast with the vaguer efforts of his predecessors.

 In 1667 Willis published Pathologicae cerebri, et nervosi generis specimen, an important work on the pathology and neurophysiology of the brain.
 In it he developed a new theory of the cause of epilepsy and other convulsive diseases, and contributed to the development of psychiatry.
 In 1672 he published the earliest English work on medical psychology, Two Discourses concerning the Soul of Brutes, which is that of the Vital and Sensitive of Man.

 Willis could be seen as an early pioneer of the mind-brain supervenience claim prominent in present-day neuropsychiatry and philosophy of mind.
 Unfortunately, his enlightenment did not improve his treatment of patients; in some cases, he advocated hitting the patient over the head with sticks.